Syntax:

 The specified emissivity emisurf is a unitless coefficient > 0.0 and <= 1.0, which determines the emissivity of the surface.
 An emissivity coefficient of 1.0 means the surface is a black-body that radiates all the energy it receives.

-The specified Tsurf value is used to set the initial temperature of every surface element in the system.
-The temperature values for only surface elements in the surf-ID group will be reset every Nevery timesteps by the formula above.
-The the temperature values for surfaces not in the surf-ID group will always be Tsurf.
+The specified Tinit value is used to set the initial temperature of every surface element in the system.
+New temperature values for only the surface elements in the surf-ID group will be reset every Nevery timesteps by the formula above.
+Thus temperature values for surfaces not in the surf-ID group will always be Tinit.

 Restart, output info: